 We are a specialty retailer of automotive aftermarket parts, tools, supplies, equipment and accessories in the United States.
-We are one of the largest U.S. automotive aftermarket specialty retailers, selling our products to both do-it-yourself ("DIY") customers and professional service providers - our "dual market strategy."
+We are one of the largest U.S. automotive aftermarket specialty retailers, selling our products to both do-it-yourself ("DIY") customers and professional service providers-our "dual market strategy."
 Our stores carry an extensive product line consisting of new and remanufactured automotive hard parts, maintenance items, accessories, a complete line of auto body paint and related materials, automotive tools and professional service provider service equipment.
 Our extensive product line includes an assortment of products that are differentiated by quality and price for most of the product lines we offer.
 For many of our product offerings, this quality differentiation reflects "good," "better," and "best" alternatives.
 Our sales and total gross margin dollars are highest for the "best" quality category of products.
 Consumers' willingness to select products at a higher point on the value spectrum is a driver of sales and profitability in our industry.
-Our stores also offer enhanced services and programs to our customers: used oil, oil filter and battery recycling; battery, wiper and bulb replacement; battery diagnostic testing; electrical and module testing; check engine light code extraction; loaner tool program; drum and rotor resurfacing; custom hydraulic hoses; professional paint shop mixing and related materials; and machine shops.
+Our stores also offer enhanced services and programs to our customers, including: used oil, oil filter and battery recycling; battery, wiper and bulb replacement; battery diagnostic testing; electrical and module testing; check engine light code extraction; loaner tool program; drum and rotor resurfacing; custom hydraulic hoses; professional paint shop mixing and related materials; and machine shops.

 Our strategy is to open new stores to achieve greater penetration into existing markets and expansion into new, contiguous markets.
-We plan to open 200 net, new stores in 2014.
+We plan to open 205 net, new stores in 2015.
 We typically open new stores either by (i) constructing a new facility or renovating an existing one on property we purchase or lease and stocking the new store with fixtures and inventory; (ii) acquiring an independently owned auto parts store, typically by the purchase of substantially all of the inventory and other assets (other than realty) of such store; or (iii) purchasing multi-store chains.
 We believe our investment in store growth will be funded with the cash flows expected to be generated by our existing operations and through available borrowings under our existing credit facility.
-During the three months ended March 31, 2014, we opened 51 stores and closed one store and, as of that date, operated 4,216 stores in 42 states.
+During the three months ended March 31, 2015, we opened 67 stores and did not close any stores and, as of that date, operated 4,433 stores in 43 states.

 Operating within the retail industry, we are influenced by a number of general macroeconomic factors including, but not limited to, fuel costs, unemployment rates, consumer preferences and spending habits, and competition.
-The difficult conditions that affected the overall macroeconomic environment in recent years continue to impact O'Reilly and the retail sector in general.
-We believe that the average consumer's tendency has been to "trade down" to lower quality products during challenging macroeconomic conditions.
-We have ongoing initiatives aimed at tailoring our product offering to adjust to customers' changing preferences; however, we also continue to have initiatives focused on marketing and training to educate customers on the advantages of "purchasing up" on the value spectrum.
+During challenging macroeconomic conditions, we believe that the average consumer's tendency has been to defer maintenance on their vehicles or "trade down" to lower quality products.
+We have ongoing initiatives aimed at tailoring our product offering to adjust to customers' changing preferences; however, we also continue to have initiatives focused on marketing and training to educate customers on the advantages of ongoing vehicle maintenance, as well as "purchasing up" on the value spectrum.